ShengdingHu/OpenDelta/README.md

 ### Using Pip

-Our repo is tested on Python 3.6+ and PyTorch 1.8.1+, install OpenPrompt using pip as follows:
+Our repo is tested on Python 3.6+ and PyTorch 1.8.1+, install OpenDelta using pip as follows:

 ```shell
 pip install opendelta